HL7/US-Core-STU3/pages/_includes/us-core-organization-intro.md

 The following are example usage scenarios for the US Core-Organization profile:

--   Query for an address or telephone number by organization name
--   Query for an organization by name or address
+-   Query by organization name or NPI

 ##### Mandatory Data Elements and Terminology